Epoxy: Consumer and marine applications

 Epoxies are sold in hardware stores, typically as a pack containing separate resin and hardener, which must be mixed immediately before use.
 They are also sold in boat shops as repair resins for marine applications.
 Epoxies typically are not used in the outer layer of a boat because they deteriorate by exposure to UV light.
 They are often used during boat repair and assembly, and then over-coated with conventional or two-part polyurethane paint or marine-varnishes that provide UV protection.

 There are two main areas of marine use.
 Because of the better mechanical properties relative to the more common polyester resins, epoxies are used for commercial manufacture of components where a high strength/weight ratio is required.
 The second area is that their strength, gap filling properties and excellent adhesion to many materials including timber have created a boom in amateur building projects including aircraft and boats.

 Normal gelcoat formulated for use with polyester resins and vinylester resins does not adhere to epoxy surfaces, though epoxy adheres very well if applied to polyester resin surfaces.
 "Flocoat" that is normally used to coat the interior of polyester fibreglass yachts is also compatible with epoxies.

 Epoxy materials tend to harden somewhat more gradually, while polyester materials tend to harden quickly, particularly if a lot of catalyst is used.
 The chemical reactions in both cases are exothermic.
+If a large volume of epoxy is mixed at once, the concentrated heat generated by this exothermic reaction can cause the resin to prematurely harden, melt its mixing container, or even catch fire.

 While it is common to associate polyester resins and epoxy resins, their properties are sufficiently different that they are properly treated as distinct materials.
 Polyester resins are typically low strength unless used with a reinforcing material like glass fibre, are relatively brittle unless reinforced, and have low adhesion.
 Epoxies, by contrast, are inherently strong, somewhat flexible and have excellent adhesion.
 However, polyester resins are much cheaper.